2016 was a booming year for new breweries in the UK, with over 300 new startups.

 If the concrete floor remains unsealed, spills seep into the concrete.
 If the concrete’s unsealed, it’s impossible to completely clean up a spill.

-The seeped moisture from any spill creates the perfect environment for mold and bacteria growth.
+The seeped moisture from any spill creates the perfect environment for mould and bacteria growth.

 The Best Option